frank84610/HW3/README.md

 ##Overview
 Panoramic stitching is an early success of computer vision.
 Matthew Brown and David G. Lowe published a famous [panoramic image stitching paper](http://www.cs.ubc.ca/~lowe/papers/07brown.pdf) in 2007.
 Since then, automatic panorama stitching technology has been widely adopted in many applications such as Google Street View, panorama photos on smartphones, and stitching software such as [Photosynth](http://photosynth.net/) and [AutoStitch](http://cs.bath.ac.uk/brown/autostitch/autostitch.html).

-In this programming assignment, we will match SIFT keypoints from multiple images to build a single panoramic image.
+In this programming assignment, we will match SIFT keypoints from a pair (or multiple) images to build a single panoramic image.
 This will involve several tasks:

 * Detect SIFT points and extract SIFT descriptor for each keypoint in an image using vlfeat.
+  (extra credit) Detect Corner points (Hw2) and extract SIFT descriptor (vlfeat) ....

 * Compare two sets of SIFT descriptors coming from two different images and find matching keypoints (`SIFTSimpleMatcher.m`).